The Main Website Mirror: What It Is, Why It's Needed, and How to Set It Up

 Instructions for Setting Up a Main Mirror:

-1. Add the rel="canonical" tag to the head section of non-canonical pages, indicating the preferred URL to search engines.
+1. Add the rel="canonical" tag to the head section of non-canonical pages, indicating the preferred URL for search engines.

-2. Access your server via FTP using a tool like FileZilla, and locate the .htaccess file in the root directory.
+2. Access your server via FTP using a tool like FileZilla and locate the .htaccess file in your root directory.

-3. Add the appropriate code to your .htaccess file depending on your chosen primary mirror (with or without www).
+3. Add the appropriate 301 redirect code to your .htaccess file, depending on whether you’re using a domain with or without the www prefix.

 4. Save the changes and upload the file back to the server.

-5. Test the redirect by entering the non-primary URL in a browser.
-It should automatically redirect to the main mirror.
+5. Test the redirect by entering the non-primary URL into a browser; it should automatically redirect to the main mirror.

-6. Update search engines about the main URL using Google Search Console
+6. Finally, update search engines about your preferred main URL using tools like Google Search Console to notify them of the changes.

 Conclusion